Hotbed of Hockey?

 Eventually, Peters and hockey left and the professor stayed.

-Peters, who is now the athletic director Vermont Academy, a prep school, coached the club team at NAU after retiring from the minor-league hockey grind in 1976.
+Peters, who is now the athletic director at Vermont Academy, a prep school, coached the club team at NAU after retiring from the minor-league hockey grind in 1976.
 His wife was from Southern California, and the couple figured it was an interesting location.
 And when the school offered to pay Peters' tuition to finish his degree, he was in.
 He stayed there to finish his bachelor's degree, but the school wasn't yet willing to turn varsity, so he went to Michigan and became a substitute teacher while working at a golf course.

 It wasn't too much longer, 1981, when the athletic director called Peters and said the school was finally ready to begin a varsity program.
 But Peters came in cold, in May, just five months before the start of the season.